• Skip to primary navigation

 Gajar Methi (Carrot Fenugrek Stir Fry)

-Gajar Methi (Carrot Fenugrek Stir Fry) is a simple Indian sabji made using carrots, fresh fenugreek leaves, and some spices.
-Serve it for your everyday meals or pack for lunch boxes with roti or paratha.
+Gajar Methi (Carrot Fenugreek Stir Fry) is a simple Indian sabji made using carrots, fresh fenugreek leaves, and spices.
+Serve it for everyday meals or pack it for lunch boxes with roti or paratha.

-Here are some more carrot recipes that you may like – Carrot Halwa, Gajar Gobhi Shalgam Ka Achar, Carrot Raita, Carrot Kheer, and Healthy Carrot Ginger Soup.
+Here are some more carrot recipes that you may like: Carrot Halwa, Gajar Gobhi Shalgam Ka Achar, Carrot Raita, Carrot Kheer, and Carrot Milk.

 gajar methi served in a bowl.

-This sabji is easy to make, vegan and comes together in under 30 minutes.
+This sabji is easy to make, vegan, can be easily made gluten-free, and comes together in under 30 minutes.

 Ingredients

-Carrots – This sabzi tastes best when made using red winter carrots.
-Having said that, you can make it using the regular orange carrots too.
+Carrots – This sabzi tastes best when made using red winter carrots, but you can also use regular orange carrots.

-Fenugreek Leaves (Methi) – In many places, methi is available only during the winters but many places sell it round the year.
+Fenugreek Leaves (Methi) – In many places, methi is available only during the winter, but many places sell it year-round.
 Use fresh methi leaves and discard the thick stems.
-You can use tender stems though.
+You can use the tender stems, though.

 Spice Powders – This simple stir fry uses basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, garam masala powder, and salt.

-Ginger and Garlic – Ginger and garlic add a unique taste, but you can completely skip adding them to make a Jain version.
+Ginger and Garlic – Fresh ginger and garlic add a unique taste, but you can skip adding them to make a Jain version.

 How To Make Gajar Methi